hgcl/clara-le/src/posts/my-ongoing-travel-cooking-wishlist.md

 I am reigning in my impatience and postponing these experiments to later.
 In the meantime, here is my ongoing travel cooking wishlist — updated as we go.

+_Update: I'm back in my home kitchen!
+I'll add the date of my first time trying each dish to the same list._

 ## Türkiye

 - Ayran: cold savory yogurt-based beverage (best when served cold and foamed)